Skeet Ulrich and Marisol Nichols Are Leaving Riverdale

 The two will no longer appear on Riverdale past the current fourth season, which ends this April.
 It is unclear how their characters will be written off the show, which has been renewed for season five.

-"I'm incredibly grateful for the friendships I've made on Riverdale, and I will miss seeing everyone on a daily basis," Ulrich said in a statement to TVLine.
+"I'm incredibly grateful for the friendships I've made on Riverdale, and I will miss seeing everyone on a daily basis," Ulrich said in a statement to E!
+News.
 "I'm proud to have been part of such a talented group of people, in front of the camera and behind.
 But I've decided that it's time for me to move on to explore other creative opportunities."

 Ulrich recently filmed the sci-fi film BIOS with Tom Hanksand is set to also appear on the how Quibi series #FreeRayShawn.

-"I had an incredible time bringing Hermione Lodge to life and working with my amazing cast, who became family," Nichols said in a statement to TVLine.
+"I had an incredible time bringing Hermione Lodge to life and working with my amazing cast, who became family," Nichols said in a statement to E!
+News.
 "We had so many wonderful times together during the highest of highs and the lowest of lows.
 We really do have the best fans ever.
 I am looking forward to the next chapter and am excited about the future."

 Nichols is set to appear next in the horror film Spiral with Samuel L. Jackson and Chris Rock.
 It is set for release on May 15.